horaoen/nvim/README.md

 ## Dependences

 > You can use your package manager to install them.
 Errors may still be reported after installing them, you only need to install the default dependencies through "heckheath" command in neovim.
+> You can use 'MasonInstall rustfmt'、'MasonInstall stylua' in neovim to install dependencies 3、4.
 1. ripgrep
 2. lazygit
 3. rustfmt